Turning in the landscape: a new mechanism for generating Primordial Black Holes

 {\bf Introduction.}--- The nature of Dark Matter (DM) is a great riddle of contemporary fundamental physics.
-A possibility that has been entertained for some time is that all or a fraction of DM can consist of Primordial Black Holes (PBHs) \cite{Chapline:1975ojl}, i.e.~black holes resulting from the collapse of local overdensities in the early universe.
+A possibility that has been entertained for some time is that all or a fraction of DM can consist of primordial black holes (PBHs) \cite{Chapline:1975ojl}, i.e.~black holes resulting from the collapse of local overdensities in the early universe.
 The idea that quantum fluctuations during cosmological inflation are responsible for seeding the overdensities responsible for PBH creation has been contemplated since the early work of \cite{Ivanov:1994pa, 9605094, 9611106}.
-A particular challenge is that the amplitude of fluctuations needs to be larger by a factor of $\sim 10^7$ compared to the amplitude observed at CMB scales $\mathcal{P} \sim 10^{-9}$ to lead to a significant production of PBHs.
+A particular challenge is that the amplitude of fluctuations needs to be larger by a factor of $\sim 10^7$ compared to the amplitude observed at CMB scales $\mathcal{P}_\zeta \sim 10^{-9}$ to lead to a significant production of PBHs.
 In models of single-field inflation this can be achieved by invoking suitable features in the single field Lagrangian \cite{0711.5006, 1606.07631, 1702.03901, 1706.04226, 1706.06784, 1709.05565, 1712.09750,Cai:2018tuh,Ballesteros:2018wlw,Cai:2019bmk} or by coupling the inflation to gauge fields \cite{1212.1693, 1312.7435, 1704.03464}.
-An enhancement of fluctuations can also be triggered in the waterfall phase in hybrid inflation \cite{9605094, 1107.1681, 1112.5601, 1501.07565, 1512.03515}.
+Considering two stages of inflation driven by different fields naturally offers even more flexibility for model-building \cite{Kawasaki:2016pql,Inomata:2017okj}.
+Enhanced fluctuations can also arise from inflating on a ridge, like in the waterfall phase in hybrid inflation \cite{9605094, 1107.1681, 1112.5601, 1501.07565, 1512.03515}.